In alphabetical order

 Scopes 1, 2, and 3

-Scopes are standards for calculating and reporting greenhouse gas (GHG) emissions.
+Scopes are components of greenhouse gas (GHG) emissions in the supply chain.
 The three different scopes help minimize overlapping calculations and identify target gases.

 Scope 1: Direct GHG emissions by business operators

 Scope 2: Indirect GHG emissions resulting from use of electricity, heat, and steam supplied by other entities